gnrlbzik/alesei-knowledgehound-frontend-homework/README.md

 - in project directory run
     - ```$ yarn run watch```
     - check terminal output for "http://localhost:{port}"
-        - should see message: "Server running at http://localhost:1234", unless port is blocked, then will parcel will assign different port
+        - should see message: "Server running at http://localhost:1234", unless port is blocked, then parcel will assign different port